vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 them, but fairly behind on personal chores.
 Therefore, I reluctantly decided to skip all exercises in order to be able to fit more personal chores in the day and generally catch up on the backlog.

+## 2026-07-07: skipped all exercises

+On Tuesday 2026-07-07, I skipped all exercises.
+This was because of a long morning / early afternoon session dealing with a bunch of items related to the day job.